Published On: February 17, 2017

 Reviewed On: March 22, 2022

 Dating someone with anxiety issues or an anxiety disorder can be challenging.
-Sometimes it can feel like the anxiety is a third person in the relationship, someone who wriggles in between you and your partner.
-This person constantly sows doubt and confusion.
+It can at times feel like you’re also dating anxiety, a thing of some sort that wriggles its way in between you and your partner.
+This third-party constantly sows doubt and confusion.

 Nonetheless, anxiety doesn’t have to break your relationship or put a strain on it to the point where it’s hard to enjoy.
 By understanding anxiety in general and how it affects both your partner and your relationship, you can love each other more deeply and connect in a new way.
 Educating yourself can also relieve a lot of the stress.

 This article breaks down everything you need to know and do when dating someone with anxiety including how to be a supportive partner, how anxiety can impact your relationship, and tips for your own mental health and more.
 Keep reading if you want to make sure anxiety doesn’t become a third person in your relationship.

 “When dating someone struggling with anxiety, it can be helpful to check in with your partner and ask them what feels supportive, and what doesn’t.
 For example, you could ask if your partner is focusing on anything in therapy to manage or decrease their anxiety symptoms, and if there is anything you can do to help.
 Sometimes seeing the anxiety as separate and apart from your partner, but rather, something they are struggling with, can help unify you both in working together to manage these symptoms when they arise.”

 Whether you ask or deduce it after months of dating, there will be a point when your partner discloses they deal with anxiety.
 It’s a crucial moment in the relationship, so be sensitive, have empathy and do not judge.
 Thank them for trusting you with this information that they have most likely have not shared with many people.
 See it as the beginning of a discussion you can resurface occasionally.